anki-geo/ultimate-geography/CONTRIBUTING.md

 1. Update the version number in the title and the description if needed.
 1. Enter the full legal name and click _Share_.
 1. Close the milestone in GitHub and create a new one for the next version.

+## Content guidelines

+### _Flag similarity_ field

+This field is used in the standard deck's _Flag - Country_ template.

+In Anki, when you keep on confusing two flags, you can't put them side by side to learn their visual differences.
+The _Flag similarity_ field works around this limitation by providing a concise description of the differences a flag has with another.
+It allows users to more easily learn to distinguish pairs of similar flags and perhaps come up with mnemonics to remember their respective countries.

+A note's _Flag similarity_ field contains a list of countries, each followed by a list of differences.
+For instance, the flag similarities for Iceland are written as follows: "Norway (red background, blue cross), Faroe Islands (white background, red and blue cross)".
+The list of differences must be **precise**, **clear** and **concise**.
+Advanced [vexillological](https://en.wikipedia.org/wiki/Vexillology) terms should be avoided.

+Flag similarities are always **mutual**: if flag A is similar to flag B, then flag B is similar to flag A. To determine whether two flags are similar enough to warrant mutual _Flag similarity_ information, their differences must first be **identified** and **classified**.
+The following classification applies:

+- **Critical differences (C)**
+  - presence/absence of decoration - i.e. symbol, coat of arms, etc.
+- **Major differences (M)**
+  - same colours in different positions (e.g. two swapped, three rotated)
+  - decorations of different types in same position (e.g. symbol vs. coat of arms)
+  - decorations of same type in different positions (e.g. star(s) above/below band for Curaçao/Nauru)
+- **Minor differences (m)**
+  - slightly different colours (e.g. shade of blue, red vs. maroon, darker green)
+  - slightly different geometry (e.g. width, number of serrated edges for Qatar/Bahrain, size of canton)
+  - different decoration of same type in same position (e.g. different symbol, different coat of arms)
+  - decorations of same type in different amounts (e.g. fewer stars)
+  - decorations of same type with different colours (e.g. white vs. red stars for Australia/New Zealand)
+- **Negligible differences (n)**
+  - subtly different colours - i.e. [ΔE](https://github.com/axelboc/anki-ultimate-geography/issues/50#issuecomment-525902404) < 30
+  - subtly different geometry

+Two flags are then elligible for _Flag similarity_ information when they respect the two rules below:

+- Their differences all fit in the above classification.
+For instance, France and Italy are not elligible because their left bands are respectively blue and green, and "different colours in same position" does not appear in the classification.
+- Their classified differences form one the following combinations:
+  - `1C 0M 0m {0+}n` = one critical difference and any number of negligible differences
+  - `0C 1M {0-2}m {0+}n` = one major difference, up to two minor differences and any number of negligible differences
+  - `0C 0M {0-3}m {0+}n` = up to three minor differences and any number of negligible differences

+Critical, major and minor differences should be listed in the _Flag similarity_ field.
+Negligible differences should be listed only when relevant, notably when two flags share nothing but negligible differences.